OGRECave/ogre/Docs/src/manual.md

 You can also create Mesh objects manually by calling the Ogre::MeshManager::createManual method.
 This way you can define the geometry yourself, but this is outside the scope of this manual.

-Mesh objects are the basis for the individual movable objects in the world, which are called [Entities](#Entities).
+Mesh objects are the basis for the individual movable objects in the world, which are called @ref Entities.

-Mesh objects can also be animated using See [Skeletal Animation](@ref Skeletal-Animation).
+Mesh objects can also be animated using See @ref Skeletal-Animation.

 # Entities {#Entities}